Thomas Nickerson: Overview

-Nickerson returned to sea after his rescue, serving on other whale ships and eventually working his way up to captain of a merchant vessel.
+Nickerson eventually worked his way up to captain of a merchant vessel.
 Upon retiring he ran a boarding house in Nantucket, which was visited by the writer Leon Lewis, who encouraged him to write down his story of the three months he was lost at sea with the Essex survivors.
 Nickerson did this, and in 1876, he sent an 80-page manuscript, as well as accounts of other adventures he had later in life, to Lewis for editing.
-Lewis, however, was having a personal crisis and the manuscript was abandoned.
-When Lewis journeyed to England, he left a trunk in the care of Rhea Ogden, a neighbor at his summer cottage on Lake Keuka, near Penn Yan, New York.
-The trunk containing the manuscript was later given by Ogden to her nephew, James M. Finch, Jr. of Hamden, Connecticut.
+Lewis, however, never prepared the manuscript for publication and left it in a trunk in the care of Darius Ogden, a neighbor in Penn Yan, New York.
 Nickerson died in 1883, seven years after sending his manuscript to Lewis.
+The trunk containing the manuscript was inherited by Ogden's grandson, James Finch.
 The trunk's contents were finally inspected in 1960 and The Loss of the Ship "Essex" Sunk by a Whale and the Ordeal of the Crew in Open Boats was discovered.
 Finch's wife Ann, recognizing the manuscript's importance, contacted the Nantucket Historical Association.
 It took another twenty years before it was authenticated by Edouard A. Stackpole, a Nantucket whaling historian.
 The Finches donated the manuscript to the Association, who published an abridged version in 1984, a century after Nickerson's death.